• Skip to main content

 Grouper fillets on a cutting board with seasonings and a stick of butter.

-• Fresh grouper fillets: your fillets should be between four and eight ounces each and between one to two inches thick.
+• Fresh grouper fillets: for the best results with this grilled grouper recipe, your fillets should be between 4 and 8 ounces each and 1 to 2 inches thick.
+I usually plan for four to eight ounces per person when buying fillets.

-• Old Bay Seasoning: with a blend of celery salt, paprika, black pepper, cayenne pepper, cinnamon, ginger, and other spices, Old Bay lends a delicious flavor element to seafood.
+• Old Bay Seasoning, with a blend of celery salt, paprika, black pepper, cayenne pepper, cinnamon, ginger, and other spices, lends a delicious flavor to seafood.

 Mango salsa ingredients including mango, bell peppers and pineapple.